 - How does your website’s traffic stack up against the competition?

 There are several ways to answer these questions, starting with a review of your analytics account.
-If you are using Google Analytics, for example, all of these questions are simple to answer.
-It will only take you a few minutes to dig through your data and make informed conclusions.
+If you are using Google Analytics, all of these questions are simple to answer.
+It will only take a few minutes to dig through your data and make informed conclusions.

 - How to Register Your Site with Google Webmaster Tools

 - How to Register Your Site with Bing Webmaster Tools

 Spending plenty of time on this step during your SEO audit makes sense.
 After all, it’s the pages of your website that attract visitors and search engines.

 Let’s start by learning how to analyze the URL of each page:

 - Is the URL user-friendly and to the point?